suncoast-devs/handbook/resources/interview-practice/sample-questions.md

 - What is your least/most favorite language that you use? why?
 - How would you improve (a technology you have used a lot)?
 - Describe or give an example of asynchronous programming?
-- How much do you know about concurrency and programming?
 - What is your best definition of Object Oriented Programming? of Functional programming? or Procedural Programming?
 - What is a RESTful api?
+- What is an idempotent operation?
+- Tell me about your experience with testing?
 - What is caching? what are some of your caching strategies?
-- Explain MVC vs MVVM vs MVP?
 - Have you ever encountered a scalability issue?
 How did you solve that?
 - Compare and contract Inheritance and Composition?
 - What is tail recursion?
 Why is it useful?
-- What is an idempotent operation?
-- What is a ternary? what is short circuiting?
+- Explain MVC vs MVVM vs MVP?
+- How much do you know about concurrency and programming?

 HTML
 - What is the difference between a div and a span?
 - What is your favorite HTML tag?
 - What goes in the head of your HTML?
-- What is the `<!DOCTYPE html>`
+- What is the `<!DOCTYPE html>` do?
+Is it needed?

 CSS
+- What is your working definition of the box model?
-- What does specificity mean in the regards to CSS?
+- What is Flexbox?
+Contract that to CSS Grid.
 - What is your CSS framework of choice and why?
 - Have you ever used a grid system, and if so, what do you prefer?
-- What is Flexbox?
-Contract that to CSS Grid.
-- What is your working definition of the box model?
+- What does specificity mean in the regards to CSS?

 JavaScript
+- Explain == vs ===, which one should you use?
+- what is the difference between `let`, `const` and `var`.
+Which one should you use?
+- What is a ternary? what is short circuiting?
 - What is your JS Framework of choice and why?
+- explain the arrow function vs the function declaration
+- Explain “this” in javascript.
+- Explain async/await
 - What is an event?
 What events have you used, that is not `onClick`
 - Explain event delegation
 - What is a closure, and how/why would you use one?
 - What is the event loop?
-- Explain “this” in javascript.
-- explain the arrow function vs the function declaration
-- Explain == vs ===, which one should you use?
-- what is the difference between `let`, `const` and `var`.
-Which one should you use?
-- Explain async/await
+- What are some of the advantages/disadvantages of writing JavaScript code in a language that compiles to JavaScript?

 React
 - What is React?
 - How would you set up a React app? (basic structure and boilerplate)
 - What are the two types of components you can create in React?
 Why would you choose one over the other?
 - What is the virtual DOM?
 Is it a good thing?
+- What are hooks?
 - What is JSX?
 Why can't the browser read JSX?
 How do you get it to read it?
 - Explain props.
 - Explain state.